 This new focus is also giving Durham Family Resources the opportunity to consider how recognizing capacity threads through so much of our work with families and community allies.
-While we are being led on this journey by a small group of families who agree to document and share their stories, we plan to continue to share our learning through public events, conversations and resources that we hope will help embed supports for decision-making as a preferable alternative to Guardianship or other forms of substitute decision making.
+While we have been led on this journey by a small group of families who have documented and shared their stories, we plan to continue to track issues and refine strategies that support all peoples' capacity to be recognized and share our learning through public events, conversations and resources that we hope will help embed supports for decision-making as a preferable alternative to Guardianship or other forms of substitute decision making.